 Have you ever been triggered by a person, place or thing?
-Have you found a successful way to over come triggers?
+Have you found a successful way to over come being triggered?

 In this post I am going to share foundational tools to overcome being triggered.